Peregrine Falcons

 2025 Update

-After several years without a resident pair, Peregrine Falcons have finally returned to Ely Cathedral!
+After several years without a resident pair, Peregrine Falcons returned to Ely Cathedral this year.

-Since 2021, no dominant pair had established themselves—until now.
-Early this year a new pair of Peregrines settled in, and the excitement quickly followed: First egg laid: 19 April, Second egg: 21 April, Third egg: 24 April.
+Since 2021, no dominant pair had established themselves.
+Early this year a new pair of Peregrines settled in, and the excitement quickly followed with three eggs laid in April.
+All 3 chicks hatched in late May but unfortunately only survived for a few days.

 A few years ago, a pair of Peregrine Falcons set up nest on the rooftop of Ely Cathedral.
 We remained very quiet about their arrival in order to give them a chance to settle in and to see if they were going to nest and make Ely Cathedral their home.
 We are delighted to say that they did just that!